hypatiah/bipbop/googlePrep.md

 Straightforward approach to collision resolution: For each of the M array indices, build a linked list of the key-value pairs whose keys hash to that index.
 Basically, choose M to be sufficiently large that the lists are sufficiently short to enable efficient search through a two-step process: hash to find the list that could contain the key, then sequentially search through that list for the key.

+### What happens when you type www.google.com?
+Mapping of URl to an IP address
+Browser makes an HTTP GET request to hits DNS server which has the IP address, then the information about the page is stored in another server.
+That server gives back the content, lets say in form of HTML document.
+Sends it back to the DNS server, which has a mapping to send back info to the IP adress.
+Once the browser receives it, it renders it on the DOM.

+Might send to a load balancer, connected to identical servers, and the load balancer which decides where to send the request based on servers with optimal space.

+Load balancers can be placed anywhere where there is a huge amount of traffic.

+**Single point of failure:**
+document x - stored in Server 1 document y - stored in Server 2

+if 100 requests shut down server 1, would not be able to access document X.

+To avoid single point of failure, Server 2 should have document y AND x.